 After school sports-care:

-After school sports-care follows the schools traffic light system and can be held open if the following guidelines are followed:
+- After school sports-care follows the schools traffic light system

 What is covid-19?